rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 To run the program, start a Command Prompt (or Powershell) session in this folder (or you can add this folder to your path in the usual way).

-The program can take historical data from three sources: TWS, text files (where the data has been collected by the TradeBuild DataCollector program) or the TradeBuild Database (also containing data collected by the DataCollector).
+The program can take historical data from three sources: the TWS API, text files (where the data has been collected by the TradeBuild DataCollector program) or the TradeBuild Database (also containing data collected by the DataCollector).